 \subsection{Transformed Gaussian Process State-Space Model}

-Placing a TGP prior $\tilde{f}(\cdot)$ defined in Section \ref{subsec:TGP_prior} over the transition function of SSM gives rise to the transformed Gaussian process state-space model (TGPSSM).
+Placing the TGP prior $\tilde{f}(\cdot)$ defined in Section \ref{subsec:TGP_prior} over the transition function of SSM gives rise to the transformed Gaussian process state-space model (TGPSSM).
 The corresponding graphical model is shown in Fig.~\ref{fig:TGPSSM_model_inducing}.
-Mathematically, the model can be expressed by the following set of equations:
+Mathematically, the model can be expressed by the following equations: